noscripter/dbushell.com/src-markdown/blog/2014-02-17-introducing-tales.md

 {%p class="post__image"%}![Tales WordPress theme grid design](http://dbushell.com/wp-content/uploads/2014/02/tales-grid-desktop.png){%/p%}

 Like what you see?
-Visit the [Tales website](http://themes.dbushell.com/tales/) for more info on the theme and where to buy it.
+Visit the [Tales website](http://themes.dbushell.com/tales/) for more info on the theme.
 I've also set up an [email newsletter](http://eepurl.com/M2I9P) for my side projects.
 Get signed up!